Delusoire/bashclicker/README.md

-### Dead simple autoclicker made in bash for linux systems.
+### Dead simple auto-clicker made in bash for Linux systems.

 ## Features
 1. No setup needed